-Should a student wish to change from one SPD program to another SPD programs following admission and matriculation, a "Change of Graduate Program" form must be submitted to the School of Professional Development with original signatures by both prior and new department or program directors.
-The form can be downloaded at https://www.stonybrook.edu/commcms/spd/current/forms.php.
+Should a student wish to change from one SPD program to another SPD program following admission and matriculation, a " Change of Graduate Program" form must be submitted to the School of Professional Development with original signatures by both prior and new department or program directors.
 In addition, international students who seek to change their program must obtain approval of an international student advisor.